 One of the debaters went on with his tune:

 ”And all this is NOT conceptual?
 When I read all of this, what does it have to do with what is really in front of you?
 You can only agree or disagree but your minds go on and on, trying to fit this all into a ‘place’ in your image of reality”.

 “I am interested in a living truth, not an interpretation of truth.
 If I am not mistaken, an experiential view is not limited to a philosophical view.
 A philosophical view attempts to encapsulate the experiential.
 To debate the qualities of Brahman, God, or the Divine, is really a deduction for most people not an experiential reality.
 Why assume anything that one cannot know?”

 (Again, who could find fault with that?
-Except that this questioner was becoming rather repetitive, his carping on what philosophy is for him (no good) and his insistence on the experiential to the exclusion of everything else was becoming a little tiring.)
+Except that this questioner was becoming rather repetitive, his harping on what philosophy is for him (‘no good’) and his insistence on the experiential to the exclusion of everything else was becoming a little tiring.)
 The moderator interjected at one point: “… And, although Advaita teaching may be an ‘interpretation’ of truth, self-realization itself is not an interpretation; it is direct and irrefutable”.

 So, in reply to the above, the following post appeared: